ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 Moreover, Transport Services systems MUST NOT automatically fall back from secure protocols to insecure protocols, or to weaker versions of secure protocols.
-For example, if an application requests TLS, but the desired version of TLS is not available, its connection will fail.
+For example, if an application requests a specific version of TLS, but the desired version of TLS is not available, its connection will fail.
 Applications are thus responsible for implementing security protocol fallback or version fallback by creating multiple Transport Services Connections, if so desired.
+Alternatively, a Transport Services system MAY allow applications to specify that fallback to a specific other version of a protocol is allowed.

 # Acknowledgements